alfredlibrary/postal-services/README.md

 Alfred - Postal Services API
 =================
-Hey!
 Did you buy a PS3 game and is waiting it to arrive at your home?
 Do you want to get informations about what is happening to your package?
 Where it is and so on?
-Well, you can create your own application to track that informations.
-And if you will create your own application using the Java language, you should use Alfred - Postal Services API. :-) Look the next session to discover why!
+Well, you can create your own application to track those informations.
+And if you will create it using the Java language, you should use Alfred - Postal Services API.
+Look the next sessions to discover why!

 Postal Services
 -------------
 At this moment, this API is integrated with Brazilian Postal Services (Correios - www.correios.com.br) and United State Postal Services (USPS - www.usps.com).
-To track packages sent using Correios, you will only need the Tracking Code.
+To track packages sent through Correios, you will only need the Tracking Code.
 If you need to use USPS, then you must do your registration at USPS site and get your UserID.
 Look at the examples below to know how to use our API.

 Installation
 ----------
 Soon! :)
-TODO: Using Maven or attach our library to your project.
+TODO: Using Maven or attaching our library to your project.

 Usage